 Dickinson et al (2009) A novel mechanism of hippocampal LTD involving muscarinic receptor-triggered interactions between AMPARs, GRIP and liprin-alpha.
 Mol Brain 2 18 PMID: 19534762

 Do you know of a great paper that uses pep2-SVKE from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for pep2-SVKE